krisbolton/krisbolton/_posts/2020-04-22-experimenting-with-the-modern-honey-network.md

 ###### Copy & paste wget string

-Sensor stepup is as easy as copy & pasting the `wget` command string into the sensor instance.
+Sensor setup is as easy as copy & pasting the `wget` command string into the sensor instance.

 ###### Check the sensors tab